PHYS 1051 Planetary Astronomy Fall 2024

 Text: Astronomy Today, 9/E (9th Edition) by Chaisson and McMillan.
 This 2017 edition has a "rent-only" ISBN-13 of 978-0134450278.
 This is what we have in the bookstore.
 Do NOT buy the Volume 1 or 2 versions ("The Solar System" and "Stars and Galaxies").
 I don't require you to bring the text to class.

 Lab: The lab for this class, PHYS 1081 (1 hr), is mainly intended for astronomy minors and physics majors with astronomy concentration.
-I may make exceptions for interested students.
-Contact me for an override.
-If you are registered for the lab, expect an email during the first week for scheduling our meeting times.
+It will not be run this fall.

 Observatory: Your visits to the ONU Observatory will weigh into the "Observing" portion of your grade (see below).
 You should try to visit at least 3 times for full credit.
 There is a legal pad in the control room that you must sign for credit.
 You can visit for as little as 10 minutes for credit, but to make progress on your observing forms and constellation sheets, you should plan to stay at least 30 minutes.
 Bring your pre-labelled sheets along with you.
 The best times to visit are on Friday nights when the weather calls for < 50% cloudcover.
 The exact times will be announced in class.
 I'm planning 5 of the Fridays to be Public Events in which the surrounding community is invited.
 These last for 2 hours.
 The other Friday observing sessions will last for only 1 hour.
 Another time to visit is during meetings of the ONU Astronomy Club every other Wednesday night at 9 pm.
 You can bring a friend (not necessarily enrolled in the class) for the long, dark walk to the Observatory.
 While there, follow these rules: 1) don't shine lights in other people's eyes, 2) keep lines spread out, and 3) don't push on the telescopes or touch their optics.
 Again, bring along the observing forms and constellation sheets that were given to you in class, and label the constellation sheets ahead of time.